nnaumenko/metaf/bin/docs/_sources/reference.rst.txt

 	.. cpp:function:: bool isValid() const

 		:returns: ``true`` if runway state information is valid, and ``false`` otherwise.
-The information is considered valid if the specified runway is valid.
+The information is considered valid if the specified runway is valid and :cpp:enum:`Extent` returned by :cpp:func:`contaminationExtent()` is not a reserved value.

 .. index:: single: Rainfall